TeamFND/AGLogs/README.md

-Library of classes to log to different places: to file, to memory, to command-line (Windows only).
+Library of classes to log to different places: to file, to memory, to command-line.

 Supported Delphi and FPC.